nxc37hm/Gigabyte-B360-Aorus-Gaming3/README.md

 - Full-featured: Sleep/Wake, Airdrop, Hand off, Audio, USB 3.0/2.0, Webcam (External), ...
 - Enabled TRIM for SSD.
 - patched for wake by power button.
-- Compatible with all macOS version (From High Serria to Ventura)
+- Compatible with all macOS version (From High Serria to Sonoma)

 Specs
 - CPU: Intel 9400F